Owner: General Counsel (Privacy Officer)

 The operational procedure for handling Data Subject Requests (DSRs / DSARs) — the rights granted to individuals under GDPR Articles 15-22, CCPA/CPRA (Cal.
 Civ.
-Code §§1798.100-130), and the comprehensive state privacy laws of Colorado, Connecticut, Virginia, Utah, Texas, Oregon, Montana, Iowa, Delaware, Indiana, New Jersey, New Hampshire, Kentucky, Maryland, Minnesota, and Rhode Island.
+Code §§1798.100-130), and the comprehensive state privacy laws of Colorado, Connecticut, Virginia, Utah, Texas, Oregon, Montana, Iowa, Delaware, Indiana, New Jersey, New Hampshire, Kentucky, Maryland, Minnesota, Rhode Island, and Tennessee.
 This procedure implements the Data Management Policy and the public Privacy Notice.

 Rights covered